Omikhleia/omikhleia-sile-packages/README.md

 Some of the things I may (or not) provide here:
 - [X] epigraphs

+  The **epigraph** package is inspired (loosely) from the LaTeX package by the same name, with a minimal set of useful features.

 - [ ] quotations - the default "quote" package in SILE doesn't do the job for me.
 - [ ] labels and reference.
 - [ ] proper page masters (a.k.a an extended book template for print)
 - [ ] side notes (a.k.a margin notes)
 - [ ] figures (with captions, etc.)
-- [ ] dictionaries
-  - [X] XML TEI dictionary support (subset, as used in the HSD project)
+- [X] XML TEI dictionaries

+  The **teidict** package and the **teibook** class are intended for processing XML TEI P4 dictionaries.
-  - [X] layout for dictionaries (two columns, running headers, etc.)
+  They supports a decent subset of the [TEI P4](https://tei-c.org/Vault/P4/doc/html/) "Print Dictionaries" specification, and define an appropriated layout for such dictionaries (entries on two columns, with running page headers, etc.).

-- [ ] other minor styles and hacks (details to be provided as my knowledge of SILE improves)
-  - [X] Temporary command redefinition (save and restore)
+- [X] Temporary command redefinition (save and restore): **redefine** package.
-  - [X] Styles
+- [X] Styles (IN PROGRESS): **styles** package.

-Progress status:
-- **epigraph** package: inspired (loosely) from the LaTeX package by the same name, with minimal set of useful features.
-Internal implementation details may change as my knowledge of SILE improves, but the user interface should be ok and the package does a decent job.
-- **redefine** package: considered as a beta-version at best.
-- **styles** package: an experimental idea inspired by LibreOffice and Co.
-Considered as an alpha-version at best.
-- **teidict** package ans **teibook** class: does a fairly good job on the HSD dictionary
+- [X] Common shorthands and abbreviations: **abbr** package.
+This package defines a few shorthands and abbreviations that its author often uses in articles or book chapters